Azure/azure-mysql/azuremysqltomysqlmigrate/README.md

 * Run the scripts : **./azuremysqlmigfinal.sh** *Parameterfilename*
 > If you dont specify the parameter file name it will check the default file migrateparameter.json is same folder

+>[!Note]
+>If your source and target servers use public access, then you can use the Azure cloud shell, which has all the necessary prerequisites to run the script.
+Note that the Azure cloud shell timeout and the storage size can be a limitation. **In addition, the script creates a firewall rule to allow all private access for all Azure IP addresses in the source and target Azure Database for MySQL instances.**